 And of course famously during his debate when running for re-election, Trump was challenged by Joe Biden to denounce the hate and violence of white supremacist groups.
 And his response of “Stand down and stand by” was cheered by those very groups as a call to violence, just put on temporary hold.
 Something we saw the result of on the January 6 insurrection.

 By the way, lest anyone think Trump’s plans for a violent coup only came late after he lost the November, 2020 election, his goals were set up earlier.
 When China's Xi Jinping had that country's laws changed to reinforce his rule, Trump “quipped” on March 3, 2018 (three years before the insurrection), "He's now president for life.
 President for life.
 And he's great.
 And look, he was able to do that.
 I think it's great.
 Maybe we'll give that a shot some day."
 Yes, the Trump spokesman tried to dismiss it at the time as a joke.
-It wasn’t funny then and reads oh-so grisly after January 6, 2021.
+It wasn’t funny then and reads oh-so grisly after the violent insurrection and coup attempt on January 6, 2021.

 And Republican support of authorized violence proliferated.
 There was Trump sending the U.S. military (which is not to be employed within the United States) to the border in San Diego to supposedly stop a caravan of poor immigrants headed for America.
 And Trump ordering armed helicopters and tear gas to attack peaceful protestors in Washington, D.C.
 And Trump saying his one regret as president was not sending in the army against Black Lives Matters protestors in Portland.